Experiential learning resources for the innovative educator

 9) Current Events Project-Based Learning

-Having current events as a part of your curriculum is great, particularly if that experience is project-based.
-A current events project-based learning experience is a great "after break" way to break into self-directed project-based learning.
+Incorporating current events into your curriculum is fantastic, particularly if the experiences are project-based.
+A current events project-based learning experience is an excellent "after break" way to get into project-based learning if you've been meaning to.

 10) 21st-Century Skill-Building Portfolio